As a director of a registered company, you have duties to your company and shareholders, and responsibilities under the Companies Act 1993.

 As a director you must act honestly, in the best interests of the company, and with reasonable care at all times.

 Your company's board of directors is responsible for calling meetings of shareholders as required by the Companies Act and your company's own constitution, if it has one.
-This may include calling an annual meeting of shareholders.
+This includes calling an annual meeting of shareholders.

 You're responsible for meeting your company's filing obligations to the Companies Office.